brandimarte/brandimarte.github.io/_posts/2013-09-23-InelasticDisorder.md

 #### Compilation

-The compilation of the program is done using a `Makefile` which, in turn, uses a `arch.make` file provided by the user, containing the required informations for compiling the code.
+The compilation of the program is done using a `Makefile` which, in turn, uses a `arch.make` file provided by the user, containing the required information for compiling the code.
 Several examples of `arch.make` files for different machine architectures are provided at `Obj/archmake` folder.

 Basically, in the `arch.make` file the user should set the *C* and *Fortran* compilers and its options, and should provide the path for BLAS [10] and LAPACK [11] libraries.